 Choosing the Right Terminology

 Most contractors will utilize many, if not all, of these strategies for winning new business.
 Some clients will respond better to one kind of offer over another.
-Some projects lend themselves better to certain offers – for example, bids for government contracts.
-Know when to use a quote vs. estimate, for example, based on what works for your clients.
-And don’t be afraid to use all of these techniques.
-Businesses that know which method will win which client have the best success in growing their companies.
+Some projects lend themselves better to certain offers – for example, bids work great for government contracts.
+It’s important to know when to use a quote vs. estimate, for example, based on what works for your clients.